Smatek1001/AI_DnD/Factions/Ratlings.md

 * **Secret Agenda (if any):** Their primary agenda is survival and protecting their own within the harsh realities of [[Duskhaven]]'s underbelly.

 ## II.
 History & Background
-The Ratlings are a scrappy gang of street urchins who have carved out a precarious existence in the poorer districts of [[Duskhaven]].
+The [[Ratlings]] are a scrappy gang of street urchins who have carved out a precarious existence in the poorer districts of [[Duskhaven]].
 Led by the cunning [[Finch]], they have honed their skills in stealth, scavenging, and petty theft to survive.
-They are primarily human but may include goblins or other urchins.
+They are primarily [[Human]] but may include goblins or other urchins.

 ## III.
 Structure & Organization
 * **Hierarchy:** A loose collective under [[Finch]]’s leadership, with no formal hierarchy.
-Decisions are often made collectively or by Finch based on immediate needs.
+Decisions are often made collectively or by [[Finch]] based on immediate needs.
-* **Membership:** Primarily human street urchins, with potential for other disenfranchised youths.
+* **Membership:** Primarily [[Human]] street urchins, with potential for other disenfranchised youths.
 Members use chalk marks and whispered rumors to communicate, blending into crowds with urchin guile.
 * **Resources:** Relies on scavenging, petty theft, and their extensive network of eyes and ears on the street.

 ## IV.
 Allies & Enemies